mariusmuntean/ChartJs.Blazor/README.md

 <script src="~/ChartJs.Blazor/ChartJsInterop.js" type="text/javascript" language="javascript"></script>
 ```

-or this code if you want the bundled version of `Chart.Js`, but without the locales of `moment.js` (`moment.js` itself is then included in the bundle:
+or this code if you want the bundled version of `Chart.Js`, but without the locales of `moment.js` (`moment.js` itself is then included in the bundle):

 ```html
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/highlight.js/9.15.8/styles/default.min.css">